Merit Badge Counselor Information

 - Fill out and turn in Adult Leader Application to GSC

-- Complete Youth Protection Training
+- Complete Youth Protection Training and submit with Application to GSC

 ** For certain merit badges such as Scuba, Shooting Sports, Climbing etc. you will need to be a certified Instructor.
 Please check the front of the merit badge book to see what the requirements are for the merit badge you wish to teach.